 If you are purchasing from a dealer that doesn’t offer financing, or from an individual, make sure you get pre-approved for your boat loan before beginning your search.
 Otherwise, you could lose out on your dream boat to another buyer because your financing took too long.
 This is another advantage of buying a new vs. used boat.

 Finally, whether you’re buying new or used, it’s a good idea to get your credit in order first and get preapproved before you plan to purchase the boat.
 That way you can shop with confidence, knowing you have financing lined up and also how much of a budget you have to work with.
 Getting pre-approved can also help you decide between buying a new vs. used boat.
 For example, you may want to purchase a certain boat model-new, but find out you can only afford it used.
+Learn more about how to finance a boat.

 Before You Buy